josecarneiro/ironhack-technical-interview/README.md

 - **Primitive type**: `Boolean`, `Number`, `String`, `Null`, `Undefined`, and as of recently `BigInt` and `Symbol`.
 - **Reference type**: `Object`.

-#### Q: Is an `Array` a data type?
+#### Q: Is `Array` a data type?

-An `Array` is not a data type.
+`Array` is not a data type.
 It is one of JS’s built-in global objects.
 Other global objects include instantiable classes such as `Date`, `Error`, `Promise`, and useful objects such as `Math`.

 `Arrays` are special, in the sense that they have some of their functionality built into the language.

 #### Q: Explain immutability

 Something mutable is, by definition, liable or subject to change or alteration.
-We use the word to refer to objects whose state is allowed to change over time.
+We use the word to refer to values whose state is allowed to change over time.
 An immutable value is the exact opposite: after it has been created, it can never change.

-Values in JavaScript are immutable.
-Declared variables, objects are, by default, mutable.
+Prrimitive values in JavaScript are immutable.
+Objects are, by default, mutable.

 ```js
 var statement = "I am an immutable value";